mbeauv/media_gallery/README.md

 - current_user:  Returns the current user
 - create_ability: Returns an cancan Ability class for use in the media_gallery.
 It can be your app's defined ability.

 The recommended approach for this is to create an initializer.
-You can check out the one in spec/dummy app.
+You can check out the one defined in the [spec/dummy](https://github.com/mbeauv/media_gallery/blob/master/spec/dummy/config/initializers/media_gallery_initializer.rb) test app.
 It defines something like:

 ```ruby
 MediaGallery::ApplicationController.class_eval do